-The 'effective interest rate' is calculated on initial recognition of a financial instrument as the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to:
+The 'effective interest rate' is calculated on initial recognition of a financial instrument as the rate that exactly discounts estimated future cash payments through the expected life of the financial instrument to:

-- the gross carrying amount of the financial asset; or - the amortised cost of the financial liability.
+• the amortised cost of the financial liability.

-In calculating amortisation expense, the effective interest rate is applied to the amortised cost of the liability.
-Any amortisation expense on financial liabilities measured at amortised cost is presented in the statement of comprehensive income as interest expense calculated using the effective interest method.
+Amortisation expense on financial liabilities measured at amortised cost is presented in the statement of comprehensive income as interest expense calculated using the effective interest method.